aidanwhiteley/books/README.md

 variables expected by the various Docker images.
 There is an example .env file with comments checked in.
 This **SHOULD** be edited according to the instructions in the file (noting that the containers will start and run OK with the checked in values if you are just trying things out).
-Note that the file is marked to be excluded by .gitignore so updates should not be checked back into Github.

 ## Docker Compose and running the overall application
 The checked in docker-compose.yaml and .env file should result in a deployment as shown on the following diagram.

 ![Cloudy Docker Deployment Diagram](../media/docker1.png?raw=true)

-If you have Docker available, from the root of this project type:
+If you have a recentish Docker available (>= 18.06.0), from the root of this project type:
 ~~~~
 docker-compose pull
 docker-compose up --scale api-tier-java=2
 ~~~~

+Then try accessing http://localhost/ If you get 503 errors, you may retry for a few seconds until all the tiers of the application are up and running.

+Note 1: "docker-compose" is currently preferred compared to the more recently available "docker compose" sub command.

+Note 2: Mongo logging is currently turned off as it is quite verbose.
+Edit the docker-compose.yaml to turn it back on for debugging or for production.

 |Tier |URL |Notes and screen grab|
 |-----|----|-----|